frnvnd4/SimBOL/USER_MANUAL_GRO_PLUGIN.md

 ## 1. Introduction to the SimBOL-GRO Plugin

 SimBOL is a framework that translates SBOL3 designs into formats for various simulators.
-This manual specifically covers the **SimBOL-GRO Plugin**, which enables the generation of `.gro` files for the GRO simulator[cite: 975].
+This manual specifically covers the **SimBOL-GRO Plugin**, which enables the generation of `.gro` files for the GRO simulator.

 The plugin leverages an intermediate, optimized JSON representation derived from your SBOL3 file.
 This JSON simplifies the complex SBOL3 data, making it easier to map to GRO's simulation constructs and allowing you to fine-tune simulation-specific parameters through an interactive user interface.